udacity/create-your-own-adventure/english/explore-outside/journey-to-flaming-tower/graham-cracker-cab/disagree-to-pay/magical-armor/magical-armor.md

 You approach the door with your glistening armor and pick up a rock as your weapon.

-You knock on the door and wait for you what is to come.
+You knock on the door and wait for the legions to answer your knock.